Developing Literacy Through Contemporary Art: Promising Practices for English Language Learners in Social Studies Classrooms

 Scholar Commons Citation

 Cruz, Bárbara C. and Bailey, Robert W., "Developing Literacy Through Contemporary Art: Promising Practices for English Language Learners in Social Studies Classrooms" (2019).
-Social Science Education Faculty Publications.
-95.
+Teaching and Learning Faculty Publications.
+268.